Universal Image Immunization against Diffusion-based Image Editing via Semantic Injection: Experimental Details

 \subsection{Training Setup}

 For training our UAP, we set the attack stepsize $s=1/255$, constraint parameter $\epsilon=10/255$, timestep set $K=\{5, 10, 15, 20, 25 \}$, inference steps to 50, and the guidance scale in diffusion models to 7.5.
-For the baselines, we adopt the same diffusion process settings, including 50 inference steps and a guidance scale of 7.5.
+For image-specific methods~\cite{raising, semantic}, we adopt the same diffusion process settings, including 50 inference steps and a guidance scale of 7.5.
 The number of attack iterations is set to 100, and all other configurations follow those specified in the original implementations.